 In 2020 and 2021 Data.FI developed the OVC Management Information System (MIS) in Zimbabwe-a harmonized case management database now in use by all PEPFAR OVC partners in the country.
-Over the past year, Data.FI has deployed the OVC MIS in Zimbabwe across 23 sites, after organizing a training of trainers for staff in September 2021 to use the system to pull reports on OVC\SERV (the number of beneficiaries served by PEPFAR OVC programs for children and families affected by HIV), HIV status, and viral load suppression.
-During this reporting period, Data.FI developed the terms of reference for, and engaged as part of the secretariat of the USAID-led OVC Strategic Information Working Group, which will be a governance mechanism to ensure strong and long-lasting oversight and maintenance of the system.
+Over the past year, Data.FI has deployed the OVC MIS in Zimbabwe across 23 sites, after organizing a training of trainers for staff in September 2021 to use the system to pull reports on OVC_SERV (the number of beneficiaries served by PEPFAR OVC programs for children and families affected by HIV), HIV status, and viral load suppression.
+During this reporting period, Data.FI developed the terms of reference for, and engaged as part of the secretariat of the USAIDled OVC Strategic Information Working Group, which will be a governance mechanism to ensure strong and long-lasting oversight and maintenance of the system.
 Local system administrators are being trained to prepare and lead these meetings, which focus on resolving configuration requests, data cleaning, updating visuals available in the dashboards, and responding to requests for ongoing training and assistance.

-In Nigeria, in collaboration

-with FMWA, Data.FI

-successfully conducted

-pilot testing of the enhanced

-National OVC Management

-Information System across

-six states supported by six

-US-government funded IPs.
-In line
+In Nigeria, in collaboration with FMWA, Data.FI successfully conducted pilot testing of the enhanced National OVC Management Information System across six states supported by six US-government funded IPs.
+In line with the country's national policy on data protection, which requires that client-level data be domiciled in data centers in-country, Data.FI worked with the National Information Technology Development Agency (NITDA) to identify a credible local cloud service provider to host central data warehouses for both LAMISPlus and NOMIS.

-systems with updated PM documentation
+15 systems with updated PM documentation